AvePoint/cloud-api/docs/elements/user-management/user_public_api/update-birthday.md

 ## Response

-If the request has been successfully processed, a 204 No Content response will be returned
+If the request has been successfully processed, a 204 No Content response will be returned.

 ## Request Sample